roboticforest/school-work-graveyard/README.md

 This is an archive of my software engineering projects.
 Some projects are big, some small, and some are ungraded little tests or explorations of an idea that didn't go anywhere.

 Browse freely, but if you're a student NO CHEATING!
 All code here is being provided as a sample of my work and coding style only.
-If I am ever made aware of any copying or plagerism of my work I will inform your school without hesitation.
+If I am ever made aware of any copying or plagiarism of my work I will inform your school without hesitation.

 ## Running My Code